 Point out that in this whole text there are only 49 one-syllable words and one three-syllable word.

-Divide students into small groups and provide each group with a copy of Green Eggs and Ham and a piece of paper.
-Challenge students to work together to identify all 49 one-syllable words and the one three-syllable word used in this text.
-See which group finds them first.
+Challenge students to identify all 49 one-syllable words and the one three-syllable word used in this text.

 Explain that Dr. Seuss created Green Eggs and Ham to prove to a colleague that he could write a whole book with only 50 words!